weathertrader/heartRateAlert/setup/README.md

 ## Postgres Setup

 Spin up an EC2 instance.
 I chose a t2.medium.
-Set u a keypair from local to the pg server, and from the Spark master to the pg instance.
+Set up a keypair from local to the pg server, and from the Spark master to the pg instance.
 Check that you can ssh from master to pg, and from local to pg.  ssh into pg and install postgres, dash and the python ORM to postgres

 ```